-EY was the auditor in accordance with section 90 of the Companies Act for the 2023 year.
+EY were the auditors in accordance with section 90 of the Companies Act for the 2023 year.

-The Audit Committee reviewed the independence of the auditor during the period under review and satisfied itself that the auditor was independent of the Group.
-The Audit Committee will recommend the re-appointment of EY as Group auditor at the AGM.
+The Audit Committee reviewed the independence of the auditors during the period under review and satisfied itself that the auditors were independent of the Group.
+The Audit Committee will recommend the re-appointment of EY as Group auditors at the AGM.